 The Supremacy of God in Prayer

-I believe that prayer-satisfy me, oh, God, in the morning, that I may rejoice and be glad in you all my days-is the deepest cry of the human heart.
+I believe that the prayer of satisfy me, O, God, in the morning, that I may rejoice and be glad in you all my days, is the deepest cry of the human heart.

 And everything I’ve ever written and every talk I’ve ever given has more or less been an effort to bring them together because I see the Bible bringing them together.
 And that sentence that I quoted last night and just a moment ago is my best effort to date of bringing them together.

 “God is the one being in the universe for whom self-exaltation is the highest virtue and the most loving act.”

 God is most glorified in you when you are most satisfied in him, which means that the gospel that we have to bring to the world is that these two great passions are not at odds but in a most marvelous and glorious way come to simultaneous fruition in the act of delighting in God.
 God is glorified when you are satisfied in him.

 The way you glorify a spring of living water is not by hauling buckets of your own self-wrought labor up from the valleys of humanity and dumping them in the spring and saying “there, be enriched, O, spring.”

 The way you glorify a spring is by recognizing how thirsty you are and forsaking every other kind of drink, walking to the spring, falling prostrate before the spring and drinking in the water and saying “ah,” and in the strength of the spring, beckoning others to join you in it.